Sunscreen Regulation

 Netherlands Submits Advisory Council Evaluation Of BuRO-NVWA Risk Assessments 2023–2024 To Parliament

-Dutch authorities have validated the scientific independence of BuRO-NVWA risk assessments for 2023–2024, covering priority topics like PFAS in food and sunscreen efficacy.
-This confirmation strengthens the legal and scientific basis for future NVWA enforcement actions and signals heightened regulatory focus on these specific substance and product categories.
+Dutch authorities have validated the scientific independence and quality of BuRO-NVWA risk assessments for 2023–2024, targeting PFAS, food supplements, and sunscreen efficacy.
+This validation strengthens the legal basis for risk-based enforcement and signals that these specific product categories remain high-priority targets for regulatory oversight.

 open.overheid.nlNetherlandsNetherlands